 Current offer: Just £700 + VAT for all teachers and TAs in your school.

 This is a one-time fee - no need to pay again each year.
-You can also book a 1-hour meeting with Vicky included in the cost to help you get started.
+You can also book a 1-hour meeting with Vicky included in the cost to help you get started or leadership support sessions can be booked to take place throughout the year.

 JOIN ME ON A QUEST TO ERADICATE HANDWRITING ISSUES.